John Lorne Campbell: Scottish nationalist

-Beginning in 1926, Campbell's interest in learning Gaelic was piqued during a visit to the Highland Games in Oban, where he overheard a conversation between four men from the Hebrides.
+Beginning in 1926, Campbell's interest in learning his heritage language was piqued during a visit to the Highland Games in Oban, where he overheard a conversation in Gaelic between four men from the Hebrides.
 Campbell later recalled, "I had never heard Gaelic spoken like that and I said to myself, 'That's something I should have!'"

 Later that year, Campbell began attending St John's College, Oxford, studying Rural Economy with a minor in Celtic studies.
 The study of Rural Economy was intended to help Campbell learn how to profitably manage his future inheritance, but in 1928, Campbell learned to his horror and devastation that the Inverneill estate was being sold.
 Even though this was the only way to cover his father's considerable debts, both the Argyllshire gentry and Campbell himself would always view the sale as proof that his father lacked confidence in his ability to successfully manage the estate.
 Campbell would always treasure the gold watch and cuff links given by the Inverneill tenants at his coming of age party as a reminder of what might have been.

 Campbell graduated in 1929 and receiving an MA in 1933.
 During this time, Prof John Fraser engendered a strong love of the Scottish Gaelic language and Scottish folklore.
-In the Oxford Gaelic Society, which Campbell also belonged to during the 1920s and early '30s, the 17th-century Classical Gaelic literary language was taught by reading the Irish bardic poetry collection Foras Feasa ar Éirinn by Fr.
+In the Oxford Gaelic Society, which Campbell also belonged to during the 1920s and early '30s, the 17th century Classical Gaelic literary language was taught by reading the Irish bardic poetry collection Foras Feasa ar Éirinn by Fr.
 Geoffrey Keating, while the Scottish Gaelic vernacular was taught using the prose collection Caraid nan Gàidheal by Rev. Dr. Norman MacLeod.

 In 1933, Campbell published the groundbreaking book Highland Songs of the Forty-Five, consisting of 32 Gaelic song-poems that he had tracked down with Prof. Fraser's assistance in both the Bodleian Library and the British Museum.
-These were analyzed for political content and published with facing translations into English blank verse.
+These were analyzed for political content and published with facing translations into English blank verse, or unrhymed iambic pentameter.
 At the time, the real cultural, political, and religious reasons for the Jacobite rising of 1745 had been obscured by the novels of Sir Walter Scott and Robert Louis Stevenson, who both depicted, "the Highlander as a romantic hero fighting for a lost cause."
 In response, Campbell set out to give, "a voice to the voiceless - ordinary men who had never been allowed to speak for themselves".